 Fatigue and fluctuations in blood sugar can happen.
 So, take extra rest and regularly eat healthy meals and snacks to keep your mood at a good level.

 I hope this article is helpful for you if you are 6 weeks pregnant woman.
-You can get more information about the other weeks of pregnancy here.
+Read more information about the other weeks on this Pregnancyweekmonth blog.